jamessimone/apex-dml-mocking/Readme.md

 - [Repository](/force-app/repository/Repository.cls)
 - [Query](/force-app/repository/Query.cls)

 I use many different iterations of these two classes when working with customers.
-These are simple implementations meant to show you what's possible; at different times, I have implemented parent/child queries, using FieldSets to populate fields for queries, "OR" statements, etc ... these classes are not meant to be inclusive of everything that is possible in SOQL!
+These are simple implementations meant to show you what's possible; at different times, I have implemented parent/child queries, using FieldSets to populate fields for queries, etc ... these classes are not meant to be inclusive of everything that is possible in dynamic SOQL!

 ## Dependency Injection Basics